jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) If financial relief is not given, the Commissioner must impose those late payment penalties not imposed as if the request for financial relief had not been made.

 ### 139C Late payment penalty and provisional tax
 (1) A late payment penalty will only arise on provisional tax that is unpaid at the expiry of an instalment date, or a Commissioner-set instalment date, to the extent that the provisional tax payable exceeds the provisional tax paid.
-Subsection (1B) overrides this subsection.
+Subsection (1B) overrides this subsection and subsection (1D) modifies this subsection.
 (1B) Subsection (1C) applies if—
   (a) a person makes an election under section RM 11 of the Income Tax Act 2007 that an amount of a GST refund (elected amount) be used to pay an amount of provisional tax due on an instalment date; and
   (b) the Commissioner reassesses the amount of the GST refund as being less than the elected amount.
 (1C) The person is not liable for a late payment penalty in relation to the amount of any shortfall in the person's payment of provisional tax that arises as a result of the reassessment referred to in subsection (1B) until—
   (a) the date that is 30 days after the date on which the Commissioner gives notice of the reassessment, if the Commissioner does not set a date under paragraph (b); or
   (b) a date set by the Commissioner that is later than the date referred to in paragraph (a).
+(1D) Despite subsection (1), for a person that section 120KBB applies to, the only amount of unpaid tax for a failed instalment described in section 120KBB(3) is the amount of unpaid tax given by section 120KBB(3)﻿(b) for the date.
 (2) In subsection (1)—
   - **Commissioner-set instalment date** means a date specified by the Commissioner under section 119(4)﻿(a)
   - **provisional tax paid** , in respect of an instalment date or a Commissioner-set instalment date, means the amount of provisional tax paid by the provisional taxpayer on or before the instalment date or Commissioner-set instalment date, in relation to that instalment date or Commissioner-set instalment date; and includes any amount of provisional tax—